facebookresearch/Mephisto/packages/mephisto-task/README.md

 ```
 ### `agentId`

-An `agentId `is another way of representing a worker working on a task.
-A single task might have multiple `agentId`s, for example in the case of conversational chat tasks.
+An `agentId ` represents a worker working on a task.
+A single task could have multiple `agentId`s, for example in the case of conversational chat tasks.
 An agent could also be a model-in-the-loop instead of a worker.

-Usually you'll want to use `agentId` in your task code to represent workers.
+Usually you'll want to use `agentId` in your task code to represent workers as opposed to `mephistoWorkerId` and `providerWorkerId` which are reserved for more advanced usages.

 ### `assignmentId`